chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-Folder-structure.md

 I was going through my Typespec file and adding @example() decorators on top of models but then I was informed by Azure SDK Q&A Bot that Azure API Spec doesn't support the @example() decorator?
 Instead I'm supposed to create .json files in the examples folder and link it by operaiton id.
 However, models don't have operation ids? or do they?

 ## answer
-Here is some documentation on generating required examples: [x-ms-examples example files | TypeSpec Azure](https://azure.github.io/typespec-azure/docs/migrate-swagger/faq/x-ms-examples/).
-Note that the examples that are required for specs at this point are operation examples (which include examples of model serialization in the operations that include those models).
-The workflow is:
+Azure TypeSpec projects don't support the @example() decorator on models.
+For Azure-compliant TypeSpec, examples are provided as standalone JSON files in the examples/ directory.

+Models don't have operationIds - only operations (REST API endpoints) have operationIds.
+Examples are associated with operations through these operationIds, not with individual models.
+When you want to demonstrate example payloads for models, you do so by providing operation-level examples (for create, update, etc.) that include the model data.

+Here's the recommended workflow:

-Design your API in TypeSpec
+1. Design your API in TypeSpec
-Generate an OpenApi doc by compiling your spec
+2. Generate an OpenAPI doc by compiling your spec
-Run oav to generate examples for each of the operations (oav generates syntactically valid examples with the 'operationId'  and 'title' fields filled in)
+3. Run `oav generate-examples` to generate examples for each operation (this creates syntactically valid examples with the 'operationId' and 'title' fields filled in)
+4. Edit the examples to make them more useful as documentation:
+   - Replace generic values with meaningful ones
-Go through the examples, replace values to make the examples more useful as documentation, and feel free to add  any examples for important scenarios that might be difficult to understand otherwise, or remove redundant examples (although you will need at least one per operation)
+   - Add examples for important scenarios that might be difficult to understand
+   - Remove redundant examples (though you need at least one per operation)
-Copy the examples into the `examples/<api-version>/` folder inside your typespec directory and the OpenApi emitter will automatically associate the examples with  the appropriate operatiosn through the 'operationId' in the example file,  using the 'title' field as the title of the example.
+5. Place the examples in the `examples/<api-version>/` folder inside your TypeSpec directory

+The TypeSpec emitter automatically associates examples with operations through the 'operationId' field in the example file, using the 'title' field as the title of the example.
+When you compile your TypeSpec, these examples are also copied to the Swagger output directory (this is why you'll see duplicate files).

+For more information, see the [x-ms-examples documentation for TypeSpec Azure](https://azure.github.io/typespec-azure/docs/migrate-swagger/faq/x-ms-examples/).

 # Oav generate-examples failed